ArcadeAI/arcade-mcp/contrib/langchain/README.md

 ## Overview

-`arcade-langchain` allows you to use Arcade AI tools in your LangChain and LangGraph applications.
+`langchain-arcade` allows you to use Arcade AI tools in your LangChain and LangGraph applications.

 ## Installation